13 Fun Things to Do in Atlantic City

 Thanks to the casinos and resorts, there are lots of great restaurants in Atlantic City.
 It can be easy to overlook the city’s classics outside the resorts, many of which have been fine dining establishments for over 100 years.

 Chef Vola’s, which is both hard to find and super popular, serves Italian-American classics and has welcomed guests since 1921.
-The Knife and Fork Inn, which opened as a private club in 1912, offers great steaks and seafood and is famous for their lobster thermidor.
+The Knife and Fork Inn, which opened as a private club in 1912, offers great steaks and seafood and is famous for its lobster thermidor, which is a head-turner when you see it in the restaurant.
 We particularly enjoy Dock’s Oyster House, the city’s oldest restaurant that dates from 1897.
-They have an excellent happy hour and live piano all evening.
+They have an excellent happy hour and live piano all evening, but it can get busy, so reservations are highly recommended.

 Take a dip in a hotel pool